marshreddy/docs/tapi/default.md

 ### Modes

-The mode of transit describes the type of vehicle that is used along a line.
+The mode of transport describes the type of vehicle that is used along a line.
 The following table describes the modes currently supported by the API.

 | Value | Description |
 | :--------- | :--- | :---- |